JimHotchkiss/project_manager/NOTES.md

 # 3/26/2021
     [] Look at params in the Project model.
 It instantiating an empty attribute.
+        Note - It seems that the technologies_attributers is intantiating a blank string, but only on the first.
+### When I use accepts_nested_ it does not create a blank entry for Technology, but it allows duplicates.
+If I use custom setter, it does not allow duplicates, but will allow blanks.

 # Project#index -
             <p class="p-4 font-semibold">Number of Developers: <span class="font-light"><%= project.number_of_developers%></span></p>